CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/custom-controller-pf-api.md

 sidebar_position: 11
 ---

-# Custom controller that uses ProcessForce API
+# Custom Controller that uses ProcessForce API

 ## Description

 In this example, we will show how to add a custom controller that uses ProcessForce objects and logic.
 In this example, we will create a controller that is responsible for scheduling Manufacturing Orders.

-## Creating custom controller
+## Creating Custom Controller

 1. Open your plugin solution in Visual Studio.
 2. Create a new class: PF_SchedulingController.cs inside Controllers/Api.